colmilloestelar/FastMetric/README.md

 ### Linux: cron, every 5 minutes

-The agent has a `--once` mode: it reports a single time and exits, and cron runs it again a few minutes later Mend(n)prove.
+The agent has a `--once` mode: it reports a single time and exits, and cron runs it again a few minutes later.

 ```
 chmod +x agent/agent.py